 It is a challenge to secure sufficient funding for the maintenance of our roads, therefore the Municipality utilises the Expanded Public Works Programme (EPWP) for most of the yearly maintenance programmes.
-Approximately R 100 689 was spent from own funds on the maintenance and rehabilitation of roads and stormwater in the 2020/21 financial year.
+Approximately 12 752 square meter of roads were repaired and slurry sealed in Citrusdal and Lamberts Bay during 2023/24.
+It is envisaged to repair and slurry seal roads in all towns during the 2024/25 financial year.

 The Municipality's stormwater drainage network consists of 31km of a piped system and open drainage channels.
-The drainage system of Citrusdal is the poorest and this is being addressed with the MIG project currently being implemented for the upgrade of roads and stormwater infrastructure (Phase 5).
+The drainage system of Citrusdal is the poorest and this is being addressed with the MIG project currently being implemented for the upgrade of roads and stormwater infrastructure (Phase 5 has been completed).
 Maintenance and cleaning of the existing stormwater system is conducted on an annual basis to alleviate blockages that cause flooding.

 Gravel Road Infrastructure: Kilometres

 Year Total gravel roads (km) New gravel roads constructed (km) Gravel roads upgraded to tar (km) Gravel roads graded/maintained (km)

-2020/21 18 0 0 4
+2022/23 15 0 0 4

-2021/22 18 0 0 3
+2023/24 15 0 0 3

-Gravel Road Infrastructure
+Table 50: Gravel Road Infrastructure

-Tarred Road Infrastructure: Kilometres

-Year Total tarred roads (km) New tar roads (km) Existing tar roads re-tarred (km) Existing tar roads re- sheeted (km) Tar roads maintained (km)
+Tarred and Paved Road Infrastructure: Kilometres Year Total tarred roads (km) New tar roads (km) Existing tar roads re-tarred (km) Existing tar roads re- sheeted (km) Tar roads maintained (km) 2022/23 115 0 0 0 25 2023/24 115 0 0 1 20

-2020/21 106 0 0 6 3

-2021/22 106 0 0 8 5

-Tarred Road Infrastructure
+Table 51: Tarred Road Infrastructure